Bežigrad Stadium

-Bežigrad Stadium (Bežigrajski stadion, stadion Bežigrad, stadion za Bežigradom), also known as Bežigrad Central Stadium (Centralni stadion Bežigrad), is a multi-purpose stadium in Ljubljana, Slovenia.
+Bežigrad Stadium (Bežigrajski stadion, stadion Bežigrad, stadion za Bežigradom), also known as Bežigrad Central Stadium (Centralni stadion Bežigrad), is a multi-purpose stadium in Ljubljana, the capital city of Slovenia.
 It is the oldest stadium in Ljubljana.
 The stadium has been closed since 2008.

 Construction of Bežigrad Stadium for the Roman Catholic youth sport association Orel began in 1925.
 It was designed by the architect Jože Plečnik.
 It takes its name from the Bežigrad district in Ljubljana, where it is located.

-Bežigrad Stadium was predominantly used for football matches, and was the home of the football club NK Olimpija Ljubljana until the club's dissolution in 2005.
+After World War II, the stadium was predominantly used for football matches, and was the home of the football club NK Olimpija Ljubljana until the club's dissolution in 2005.
 The newly established club, NK Bežigrad, played at the stadium between 2005 and 2007.

 National team matches

-Between 1995 and 2004, Slovenia national football team played a total of 27 matches at the venue.
+Between 1995 and 2004, Slovenia national football team played 27 matches at the venue.